 Magnesium can be found in many keto-friendly foods.
 Besides, we can use some supplement to replenish it.

 Balancing electrolyte intake at the beginning of the keto diet is a must task.
-Have a tour to high-quality electrolyte supplement to reduce any side effects of low electrolytes, including insomnia.
+Have a tour to high-quality electrolyte supplements to reduce any side effects of low electrolytes, including insomnia.

 Experts recommend for fulfilling minerals deficiency from foods rather than through supplementation.
 Following are a list of foods that possess bulk of minerals: